 - They also come with higher THC and CBD levels.
 This is due to the prolonged flowering period.

 - Moreover, they allow plant cloning.
 This saves you money on new seeds.
-It also allows the growing of new plants from the cuttings obtained from mature plants.
+It also allows the growth of new plants from cuttings obtained from mature plants.

 - Suitable for transplanting.

-Feminized seed cultivation comes with certain downsides you should also note.
+Feminized seed cultivation comes with certain downsides that you should also note.

 - They take longer to reach the harvesting stage.

 - Only one crop per year.

 - They may also require additional care when it comes to fertilizing.

 - Also, you can’t grow male plants from these seeds for strain-crossing and seed collection.